hazem-gamal-1/KNN-Fraud-Detector/Readme.md

 - [Results](#results)
 - [Requirements](#requirements)

-## Project Overview
-The Credit Card Fraud Detector is a machine learning project that aims to identify fraudulent transactions using the K-Nearest Neighbors (KNN) algorithm.
-The model leverages various data preprocessing techniques and sampling methods to enhance prediction accuracy.
-This project involves exploratory data analysis, model training, evaluation, and result logging.

 ## Features
 - Data preparation and preprocessing using Min-Max scaling or Standard scaling.
 - Sampling techniques: Random sampling and K-means clustering for handling imbalanced datasets.